xiaoguo1995/xiaoguo1995.github.io/_pages/about.md

 <style>body {text-align: justify}</style>
 <!-- <br/><img src='/images/About Me.png'> -->

-I am a Postdoctoral Research Fellow at The University of Queensland, specialising in terahertz (THz) nanophotonics and scanning near-field optical microscopy (SNOM).
-I completed my Ph.D. in 2022 at the same institution, focusing on THz SNOM inverse problems for analysing nanostructures.
+I am a Postdoctoral Research Fellow at The University of Queensland (UQ), specialising in terahertz (THz) nanophotonics and scanning near-field optical microscopy (SNOM).
+I completed my Ph.D. at UQ, focusing on SNOM.

-Previously, I earned an M.Sc.(Eng) in Electrical Engineering from The University of Hong Kong (2018), studying deep learning for image segmentation, and a B.Sc. in Applied Physics from Northeastern University (2017), where I researched spin wave dynamics and piezoelectric nanodevices.
+Previously, I earned an M.S. from The University of Hong Kong, studying deep learning for image segmentation, and a B.Sc. from Northeastern University, where I researched spin wave dynamics and piezoelectric nanodevices.

 <!-- I am holding a position of Postdoctoral Research Fellow at School of Electrical Engineering and Computer Science, The University of Queensland (Brisbane, Australia).
 My research interests include scanning near-field optical microscopy (SNOM), terahertz (THz), and nanophotonics.